FantasyNitroGEN/visallo/docs/configuration.md

 # Configuration

-## Recommended Initial Setup

 There are several required configuration properties that must be specified before starting Visallo.

-An [example configuration file](../config/visallo.properties) with default configuration values and an [example logging configuration](../config/log4j.xml) are provided in the `/config` directory.
+An [example configuration file](https://github.com/v5analytics/visallo/blob/master/config/visallo.properties) with default configuration values and an [example logging configuration](https://github.com/v5analytics/visallo/blob/master/config/log4j.xml) are provided in the `/config` directory.

-These files must be copied (or symlinked) into a `$VISALLO_DIR/config` directory.
+These files must be copied (or symlinked) into a `${VISALLO_DIR}/config` directory.

 ## Search Order for `.properties` and `.jar` Files